 Processes and structure - The fund's board of trustees has designated the fund's investment adviser to make fair value determinations, subject to board oversight.
 The investment adviser has established a Joint Fair Valuation Committee (the "Committee") to administer, implement and oversee the fair valuation process and to make fair value decisions.
 The Committee regularly reviews its own fair value decisions, as well as decisions made under its standing instructions to the investment adviser's valuation team.
 The Committee reviews changes in fair value measurements from period to period, pricing vendor information and market data, and may, as deemed appropriate, update the fair valuation guidelines to better reflect the results of back testing and address new or evolving issues.
 Pricing decisions, processes and controls over security valuation are also subject to additional internal reviews facilitated by the investment adviser's global risk management group.
-The Committee reports changes to the fair valuation guidelines to the board of trustees.
-The fund's board and audit committee also regularly review reports that describe fair value determinations and methods.
+The Committee reports changes to the fair value determinations and methods.

 Classifications - The fund's investment adviser classifies the fund's assets and liabilities into three levels based on the inputs used to value the assets or liabilities.
 Level 1 values are based on quoted prices in active markets for identical securities.
 Level 2 values are based on significant observable market inputs, such as quoted prices for similar securities and quoted prices in inactive markets.
 Certain securities trading outside the U.S. may transfer between Level 1 and Level 2 due to valuation adjustments resulting from significant market movements following the close of local trading.
 Level 3 values are based on significant unobservable inputs that reflect the investment adviser's determination of assumptions that market participants might reasonably use in valuing the securities.
 The valuation levels are not necessarily an indication of the risk or liquidity associated with the underlying investment.
-For example, U.S. government securities are reflected as Level 2 because the inputs used to determine fair value may not always be quoted prices in an active market.
-The following table presents the fund's valuation levels as of February 28, 2025 (dollars in thousands):
+For example, U.S. government securities are reflected as Level 2 because the inputs used to determine fair value may not always be quoted prices in active market.
+The table on the following page presents the fund's valuation levels as of October 31, 2024 (dollars in thousands):